webix-hub/docs/data/desktop/backbone_routers.md

 The code above locates the necessary cell in the layout and renders the needed view into the target cell.

 **Related sample:** [Routes.Changing the Webix Layout](https://webix-hub.github.io/webix-backbone/samples/08_routes_layout.html)

+@seodescr:

+- See more information about Webix [ui library](https://webix.com) there.

+@metadescr: This documentation page describes the use of the Backbone router for pure Webix widgets, Backbone-integrated views and the possibility to update layout sections.
+@doctitle: Backbone integration documentation page: working with Backbone routers